Code of Professional Practice

 5. Administration and publicity

-5.3 Members may advertise their services, exercising care that nothing is said or implied that would make inappropriate claims for, or discredit, the Metamorphic Technique.
+5.2 Members may advertise their services, using the Trademark 'Metamorphic Technique®' to describe their work, exercising care that nothing is said or implied that would make inappropriate claims of a cause-and-effect nature, or discredit, the Metamorphic Technique® or the Metamorphic Association.

-5.5 Members shall respect client confidentiality at all times.
+5.3 Members shall respect client confidentiality at all times.
 Information about a client may not be disclosed to any third party without that client’s consent.